 This title is a new edition (2014) of Get Started in Latin (2010) and Teach Yourself Beginner’s Latin (1997/2003).

 The longer of the two Sharpley courses.
 Selections from actual authors present a historical survey of ancient Rome, including chapters on life and society.
 This course provides a detailed and comprehensive approach to the language, with plenty of practice exercises.
-Online supports are here.
+The 2019 reprint is recommended.